neosekiyzoop/Youtube-demo/README.md

-Building a Youtube clone using HTML and CSS.
+Building a Youtube clone using HTML and CSS. commiting changes to demonstrate how git works.
-Also learning to use Git.